umd-lib/animalmove/README.md

 Discontinued
 -----------
 Further work on this version of the animalmove package is discontinued.
-See http://www.clfs.umd.edu/biology/faganlab/movement/ for any future versions of the package as well as subsequent work on the ctmm package for Continuous-time movement modeling.
+See http://www.clfs.umd.edu/biology/faganlab/movement/ for any future versions of the package as well as subsequent work on the ctmm package for Continuous-Time Movement Modeling, which is available from the CRAN archive at https://cran.r-project.org/web/packages/ctmm/.

 Introduction
 ------------